StevenLimCA/ezShareDownloader/README.md

 This code allows you to automate the retrieval of files from an ezShare SDHC card, making it easier to access and manage your files wirelessly.
 You can customize the code by adjusting the base URL, URL path, and output directory to fit your specific requirements.

+# Feature Updates (Planned)

+In future updates, we plan to enhance the functionality of the code (app.js) to include the ability to save dates and encode them into the downloaded files.
+This will provide additional context and organization for the downloaded files.
+Here's an overview of the planned feature updates:

+Date Saving: We will introduce a mechanism to capture the current date when downloading each file from the ezShare SDHC card.
+This will ensure that the date of each downloaded file is recorded accurately.

+Encoding into File Names: Once the date is captured, we will incorporate it into the file names during the downloading process.
+This encoding will enable better organization and easy identification of files based on their respective dates.

 ## Installation

 To use this code on your Raspberry Pi, follow the steps below: